jacoscaz/typed-ocpp/README.md

 manager.setChargingProfile(setProfileCall[3]);

-// Clear profiles by passing the payload of a ClearChargingProfiles call. const clearProfileCall = {} as OCPP16.ClearChargingProfiles; store.clearChargingProfile(clearProfileCall[3]);
+// Clear profiles by passing the payload of a ClearChargingProfiles call. const clearProfileCall = {} as OCPP16.ClearChargingProfilesCall; manager.clearChargingProfile(clearProfileCall[3]);

-// Get an absolute schedule for the entire station. const schedule = manager.getStationSchedule( new Date(),                         // start date new Date(Date.now() + 14_400_000),  // end date
+// Get an absolute schedule for the entire station const schedule = manager.getStationSchedule( new Date(),                         // start date new Date(Date.now() + 14_400_000),  // end date